Can I Eat Expired Unopened Refrigerated Tofu?

 Expert Source

-"According to USDA guidelines, unopened refrigerated tofu can be stored in the refrigerator at 40°F or below and should be used within 3-5 days for best quality and safety."
+"According to USDA guidelines, unopened refrigerated tofu can be stored in the refrigerator at 40°F or below for up to one week for best quality."

 ✅Fresh Unopened Refrigerated Tofu